Ever get overwhelmed by packing?

 If you are travelling and plan on using free wifi in hostels and cafes, I highly recommend travelling with one.
 The VPN I use is only around $3 per month and is worth every penny.
 You can check out the plans for Private Internet Access by clicking here.

 Cash is king.
 Always make sure you have at least a couple of hundred USD on you, which will come in very handy for visa payments at the airport or staying alive in a town where there are no working ATMs.
 I usually carry around $200-$300, which should be enough to get you out of trouble if you’re ever in a fix.
 Also, try to carry newer USD (at least Series 2009 and up).
 Some countries will not accept your notes if they’re too old – I’ve had 2004 notes rejected once before in Africa.

 - For affordable accommodation, I highly recommend using Airbnb.
+In many cities you will be able to find high quality apartments and guest rooms at much cheaper rates than hotels.
 You can get $25 of Airbnb credit, absolutely free, using this link.

 - I highly recommend travelling with travel insurance.
 I purchase my policies from World Nomads.
 If you’re travelling soon and need to get insured, you can get a quote in less than a minute by visiting their website.